Lumen0522/gitLearning/readme.txt

-Git is the third version.
+Git is the forth version.
-Delete the world second.
+Delete the world second third.
-Add the world third.
+Add the world forth.